Jeern/DynamicAppSettings/Readme.md

-DynamicAppSettings provides an easy way to access the web.config or app.config AppSettings
+FappSettings provides an easy way to access the web.config or app.config AppSettings

 ## Usage